Is your will up to date?

 You can get your will written by a solicitor, by a Public Trustee or do it yourself with a will kit.
 If you use a will kit, you could then get it checked by a solicitor or Public Trustee.
 They can make sure it’s been done properly.
 If your will isn’t done properly, it will be invalid.

 A valid and up to date will gives you the best chance of making sure your assets go where you want them to.
-Those with family or dependants should have a will.
+Those with family or dependants should have an up to date will.
 If you die without a will, the law decides who will get your assets – and this may not be who you wanted.

 Having a up to date will is also important to help avoid any unwanted contestation or debate.